chrisgallivan/git-katas/configure-git/README.md

 This kata has no `setup.sh` script.
 Just read and follow along.

-## Downloading and Installing on Windows
+## Downloading and Installing Git on Windows

+* For North America resources:
+* From the Stellantis VPN, download the Git install from the EUS site: http://eusportal/esd/Items/Details?PackageId=5233
+* Add the software to your cart, and checkout to order the install.
+It will take an hour or so for the install to complete.

+* For other regions:
-* Download at [https://git-scm.com/download/win](https://git-scm.com/download/win) (or use [Chocolatey](https://chocolatey.org/))
+* Download at https://git-scm.com/download/win (or use Chocolatey)
-* Install using the pre-selected defaults
+* Install using the pre-selected defaults (you may need administrative access for the install)
-* After installation, open Git Bash for following configuration steps

 ## Git Initial Configuration